erenyeager101/Pathify/README.md

-# Travel-Booking-Website (Voyawander)
+# Travel-Booking-Website (Pathify)

-Welcome to Voyawander, your ultimate travel companion!
-Voyawander is a full-stack project built to help you plan your dream trips.
-With a stunning frontend deployed on Vercel and a robust backend deployed on Cyclic, Voyawander brings together React.js, Chakra UI, MongoDB, Express.js, and Node.js to create a seamless travel planning experience.
+Welcome to Pathify, your ultimate travel companion!
+Pathify is a full-stack project built to help you plan your dream trips.
+With a stunning frontend deployed on Vercel and a robust backend deployed on Cyclic, Pathify brings together React.js, Chakra UI, MongoDB, Express.js, and Node.js to create a seamless travel planning experience.
 The database is hosted on MongoDB Atlas, ensuring secure and efficient data storage.
 This project offers a wide range of features, including searching, sorting, debouncing, local storage, authentication, and various pages for planning your trips.

 ## Table of Contents
 - [Features](#features)